Arbelaezch/react-tictactoe-tutorial/README.md

 ## Notes

+Fragments allow you to pass multiple elements as a component.

-Pass data through props
+Pass data through props.
+Props are read-only, immutable and are passed from parent to child.

-Make interactive components by defining functions like `handleClick(i)` and passing them to the component as props
+Make interactive components by defining functions like `handleClick(i)` and passing them to the component as props.

+State is private to the component and can be changed by calling `this.setState({})`.
+State is initialized in the constructor with useState().